NathanHM/maedras-vault/content/Characters/Dubious/Father Ellric.md

 - Father Ellric is a member of [[Motherhood of Vel'Enar|the Church of Vel'Enar]]
 - High Lady Dawn trusts he has good intentions, though the party find his behaviour concerning
 - He seeks to stop [[The Eternal Ember Cult]]
+- Like the other senior members of the Church of Vel'Enar, Ellric is centuries old

 ---
 ## Involvement